 - Sample student offer letter [pdf]

-Once the offer letter is signed by the student and returned to you or the student hire representative, the electronic hire process can be initiated in the system.
+Once the offer letter is signed by the graduate student and returned to you or the student hire representative, the electronic hire process can be initiated in the system.

 After selecting your candidate, please inform other students that were interviewed that they were not selected.